Popular Affiliate Marketing Models: CPC, CPA, CPM, and More Explained

 Conclusion

 Understanding different affiliate marketing models is key to making good digital marketing strategies.
 The cost-per-mille (CPM) model helps build brand awareness.
 Meanwhile, the cost-per-action (CPA) model focuses on results-driven campaigns.
-Each model has its own role in the marketing process36.
+Each model has its own role in the marketing process.

 Choosing the right affiliate marketing model depends on your business goals and audience.
 As the digital world keeps changing, marketers must keep up with new trends.
-This helps them improve their affiliate marketing best practices and get better returns37.
+This helps them improve their affiliate marketing best practices and get better returns.

 Source Links